by Carter Romansky with Holly Walsh and Gillian Porcella

 Finally, if you’re more advanced and you are writing your own tasks to push students’ conceptual problem solving, you get the most fun link of all: a Top Ten List!
 Here’s a great Top Ten for making conceptual math tasks engaging.
 Or, if you are a long-time devotee of the 5E lesson plan model, check out the 7E model!

-Carter is our VP of New Partnerships.
+Carter is our VP of partnership development.